 In translating the Tao Te Ching, the translation is, in truth, also a commentary.
 By that I mean the choice and interpretation of both words and phrases required in translating anything (but especially this) is in itself a primary form of commentary.
-Not content to leave it there, I have included commentary that relates each chapter to various aspects of life.
-Used together, all this should help understanding.
-(See also, The Tao Te Ching: Literal Chinese vs. Translations.)
+To help limit the commentary aspect, this translation is a render as close as possible to ancient Chinese.
+I included personal reflections that relate each chapter to various aspects of life.
+See also, The Tao Te Ching: Literal Chinese vs. Translations.

 A print-on-demand copy of this site’s Word for Word Translation is available.
 Click Word for Word for more information.